thiennp/frontend-mastery-hub/levels/157/README.md

-# Level 157: HTTPS & SSL/TLS
+# Level 157: Content Security Policy

 ## Overview
-This level focuses on https & ssl/tls and provides comprehensive learning materials, examples, and projects.
+This level focuses on content security policy and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of https & ssl/tls
+- Understand the core concepts of content security policy
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns